junebug12851/pokered-save-editor/README.md

 ### Optional Virtual Keyboard

-Typing names is meant to be as easy as simply using the keys on your keyboard however the game allows up to 256 different tiles to be used for names including even control characters all of which are not directly typable on your keyboard.
+Typing names is meant to be as easy as simply using the keys on your keyboard however the game allows up to 256 different tiles and control codes to be used for names all of which are not directly typable on your keyboard.
 To keep from being unfair and leaving them out, shorthand syntax is used such as `<f>` or `<B>` to access all possible tile options.
-Even better, all 256 tile options and thier corresponding keyboard key or shortcode is available in a full slide-out virtual keyboard.
+Even better, all 256 tiles and codes are available in a full slide-out virtual keyboard.

 ![Player Name](https://thumbs.gfycat.com/FarEasyCarpenterant-size_restricted.gif)